Visiting Eungella safely

 - hypothermia or shock from unexpected water temperature.

-- Jumping and diving into the creek is now prohibited.
+- Jumping and diving into the creek and swimming holes is prohibited.
 Penalties apply.

-- Finch Hatton Gorge has fast flowing streams with turbulent currents that are dangerous, especially after rain.
+- Finch Hatton Gorge has fast flowing streams with turbulent and dangerous currents, especially after rain.

 See map of Finch Hatton Gorge .